-Josh: Alex being on set of Netflix Outer Banks
+Josh: Alex being on the set of Netflix Outer Banks

-Alex: I got to play trumpet in the movie The Notebook…got to meet most of the actors and also composer Aaron Zigman.
+Alex: I got to play trumpet in the movie The Notebook and I got to meet most of the actors plus the composer, Aaron Zigman.

 In your opinion, what's a score (or soundtrack) that is better than its movie?

 Alex: The Power of One - Hans Zimmer.

 What's your favorite score of the past year?

 Josh: I am going to extend this to 2019: